AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/medialibrary.md

 <!-- TBD: Define exactly which basic Assets workflow are available for use with Media Library?

-As per PM, we must avoid stating such a list, as we don't have a list that makes sense in Cloud Service.
+As per PM, we must avoid stating such a list, as we do not have a list that makes sense in Cloud Service.
 -->

 >[!IMPORTANT]